Material Issues and Key Sustainability Goals

 We do business with a policy that prioritizes safety, security, and comfort as we decarbonize in consideration of the environment and coexist with communities.
 We provide products and services with sustainability in mind to help achieve a sustainable society.

 • We place importance on obtaining explicit third-party certification of the environmental performance, safety, and security of newly developed properties.
-We are also upgrading to energy-saving equipment and increasing our use of renewable energy as part of our plan to reduce CO2 emissions from portfolio properties.
+We are upgrading to energy-saving equipment and increasing our use of renewable energy as part of our plan to reduce CO2 emissions from portfolio properties.

 Real Estate (DAIKYO)